 Standin’ On The Corner Park

-Standin' On The Corner Park in Winslow, Arizona was made to commemorate the famous line in the Eagles hit single "Take it Easy".
-It consists a statue of a man with a guitar and a red flatbed Ford at the curb year-round.
-It is located on the corner of Second and Kinsley Ave where "Old 66" used to be located.
+Standin' On The Corner Park (or "The Corner") in Winslow, Arizona was made to commemorate the famous line in the Eagles hit single "Take it Easy".
+It consists of a mural, a statue of a man holding a guitar, and a red flatbed Ford at the curb year-round.
+It is located on the corner of Second and Kinsley Ave, off of Historic Route 66.